 The essential requirement for a good translation is not so much proficiency in the language being translated (though that clearly helps) as being able to write well in your own language – in other words, the language you are translating into.
 Over many years we have developed a system of translating and editing from Russian to English, with one or other of us taking the lead on translation and the other providing editorial input, which aims for a finished text that is accurate and reads fluently.
 With any project, however tight the deadline, the quality of the finished, edited translation is extremely important.

-We translate from and into Russian, and over the years have produced translations for numerous books, including catalogues for the Hermitage, the Courtauld Gallery in London, the Albertina Museum in Vienna, and London’s Saatchi Gallery.
-We also do non-art-related translations, such as the Open Wall website and play scripts.
-Current work includes the translation for a forthcoming exhibition at the Hermitage on German artist Anselm Kiefer (May 2017).
+When translating from English to Russian we use a small team of excellent Russian translators, experienced in art and culture translation.
+All Russian text is edited and proofread by our editors in St Petersburg.
+Many of our books are published in both languages.
+We have worked on translations for the Hermitage, the Courtauld Gallery in London, the Albertina Museum in Vienna, and London’s Saatchi Gallery, amongst other institutions.
+We also do non-art-related translations, such as for the Open Wall website as well as play scripts and film subtitles.
+Recent work includes the translation for an exhibition at the Hermitage on German artist Anselm Kiefer (May-September 2017).